 Atrial Fibrillation What Is Atrial Fibrillation?

 Sometimes atrial fibrillation goes away on its own.
 For some people, atrial fibrillation is an ongoing heart problem that lasts for years.
-Over time, it may happen more often and each episode may last longer.
+Over time, the irregular heart rhythm may happen more often and each episode may last longer.
 Your healthcare provider may recommend medicines, medical procedures, and lifestyle changes to treat your atrial fibrillation.
 Treatment may restore normal heart rhythm, help control your heart rate and symptoms, and prevent complications.